spiritphyz/React-Photo-Gallery/README.md

 ### Responsive and Accessible Design
 ![giant-gallery-responsive](https://cloud.githubusercontent.com/assets/7908723/25415205/21fe52c6-29eb-11e7-8425-0995a021074b.gif)

 The layout can accomodate wide desktop browser windows and skinny mobile phone screens.
-The navigation bar will collapse into a "hamburber menu" for image list access when the window is too narrow.
+The navigation bar will collapse into a "hamburber menu" for image list access when the window is too narrow (and additionally shows image titles in a columnar format).
 The menu system incorporates extra tags to provide additional information to users browsing with screen readers.

 ### Modular Components
 ![giant-gallery-reusable-components](https://cloud.githubusercontent.com/assets/7908723/25415281/91d5d9b6-29eb-11e7-8ac8-88216d4de481.gif)